circleci/circleci-docs/jekyll/_cci1/external-resources.md

 ---
 layout: classic-docs
-title: Use resources which are not in your repository
+title: Using Resources External to Your Repository
-categories: [how-to]
+categories: [configuration]
 description: How to use resources not in your repository
 last_updated: Feb 2, 2012
 ---